Michael Bloomberg Pledges $4.5 Million to Help U.S. Meet Paris Climate Commitment

 only country opposed to the deal.
 Trump has also proposed deep budget cuts for international programs, including ones on climate.

 “America made a commitment, and as an American, if the government’s not going to do it we all have responsibility,” Bloomberg told CBS’ Face the Nation on Sunday, which was also Earth Day.

 “I’m going to send them a check for the monies that America had promised to the organization as though they got it from the federal government.”

 Bloomberg, who has an estimated net worth of $50.9 billion, is the UN Secretary-General’s special envoy for climate action.

 The $4.5 million contribution provides the UN Climate Change Secretariat with 60 percent of the anticipated U.S. government support this year.
 Congress slashed funding for the UN agency from $7.5 million in previous years to only $3 million this year.

-The contribution will go towards general operations, including assisting countries with their emissions targets agreed upon by 193 nations during the landmark 2015 climate talks.
+will go towards general operations, including assisting countries with their emissions targets agreed upon by 193 nations during the landmark 2015 climate talks.

 Bloomberg said he would consider another contribution next year but expressed hope that Trump will re-join the Paris agreement.